VPAC/superlinux/supercomputingwithlinux.md

 What does this mean?

-When Bash is invoked as an interactive login shell it first reads and executes commands from the file /etc/profile, if that file exists.
-After reading that file, it looks for ~/.bash_profile, ~/.bash_login, and ~/.profile, in that order, and reads and executes commands from the first one that exists and is readable.
+When Bash is invoked as an interactive login shell it first reads and executes commands from the file `/etc/profile`, if that file exists.
+After reading that file, it looks for `~/.bash_profile`, `~/.bash_login`, and `~/.profile`, in that order, and reads and executes commands from the first one that exists and is readable.

 Typically an startup file for an interactive shell will include startup commands, paths and environment variables, aliases and terminal colours.

-When an interactive shell that is not a login shell is started (for example, a person who has the rights to 'su', substitute user, running a script), Bash reads and executes commands from ~/.bashrc, if that file exists.
+When an interactive shell that is not a login shell is started (for example, a person who has the rights to 'su', substitute user, running a script), Bash reads and executes commands from `~/.bashrc`, if that file exists.

-Usually a ~/.bash_profile contains a line to ensure that options in .bashrc are included with an interactive login; but not the other way around.
-For example, if one checks bash_profile they should see the line:
+Usually a `~/.bash_profile` contains a line to ensure that options in `.bashrc` are included with an interactive login; but not the other way around.
+For example, if one checks `.bash_profile` they should see the line:

 `if  [ -f ~/.bashrc ]; then . ~/.bashrc; fi`